jmehami1/MMHS-RE/docs/index.md

 ## Supplementary materials for "Multi-modal Non-Isotropic Light Source Modelling for Reflectance Estimation in Hyperspectral Imaging "

 This page contains dataset and supplementary materials for the paper.
-We will release the implementation after the publication of our paper

 ![example](/MMHS-RE/docs/images/illustration.png)